 What is a thermal burn?
 How are they classified?

-The mechanism of thermal burns
+The mechanism of chemical burn injuries

 Burns are topical or more systemic damages to the skin and the subcutaneous tissues.
 85% of cases are due to thermal burns resulting from a contact with flames, with a boiling liquid or with a hot object.